junxit/us-congress-bills-116/bill.md

 - **(6)** Due to the unique leadership position of the United States in the global community, adequate funding of the anti-doping and clean sport programs of the United States Anti-Doping Agency is imperative to the preparation for the 2028 Summer Olympic Games, which will be held in Los Angeles, California.
 - **(7)** Increased appropriations for fiscal years 2021 through 2029 would enable the United States Anti-Doping Agency to directly affect the integrity and well-being of sport, both domestically and internationally.

 ## § 3.
-Promotion of youth sports
+Modifications of authority

-Section 701(b) of the Office of National Drug Control Policy Reauthorization Act of 2006 (21 U.S.C.
-2001(b)) is amended—
+Section 701 of the Office of National Drug Control Policy Reauthorization Act of 2006 (21 U.S.C.
+2001) is amended—

+- **(1)** in subsection (b)—
+  - **(A)** by amending paragraph (1) to read as follows:
+    > - **(1)**
+    >   - **(A)** serve as the independent anti-doping organization for the amateur athletic competitions recognized by the United States Olympic and Paralympic Committee;
+    >   - **(B)** be responsible for certifying in advance any testing conducted by international organizations under the World Anti-Doping Code for international amateur athletes and athletic competitions occurring within the jurisdiction of the United States; and
+    >   - **(C)** be recognized worldwide as the independent national anti-doping organization for the United States;

-- **(1)** in paragraph (4), by striking the period at the end and inserting “; and”; and
+  - **(B)** in paragraph (4), by striking the period at the end and inserting “; and”; and
+  - **(C)** by adding at the end the following:
+    > - **(5)** promote a positive youth sport experience by using a portion of the funding of the United States Anti-Doping Agency to provide educational materials on sportsmanship, character building, and healthy performance for the athletes, parents, and coaches who participate in youth sports.

 - **(2)** by adding at the end the following:
-  > - **(5)** promote a positive youth sport experience by using a portion of the funding of the United States Anti-Doping Agency to provide educationalby providing educational materials on sportsmanship, character building, and healthy performance for the athletes, parents, and coaches who participate in youth sports.
+  > - **(c)** *Due process in arbitration proceedings* Any action taken by the United States Anti-Doping Agency to enforce a policy, procedure, or requirement of the United States Anti-Doping Agency against a person with respect to a violation of Federal law, including an investigation, a disciplinary action, a sanction, or any other administrative action, shall be carried out in a manner that provides due process protection to the person.

 ## § 4.
 Authorization of appropriations